Alí Ávila

-Alí Ávila Vega (born 23 September 2003) is a Mexican professional footballer who plays as a forward for Liga MX club Querétaro, on loan from Monterrey.
+Alí Ávila Vega (born 23 September 2003) is a Mexican professional footballer who plays as a forward for Liga MX club Querétaro.

 Club career

 Monterrey / Raya2

 Ávila began his career at the academy of Monterrey, where he progressed through all of their youth categories and eventually being loaned out to Raya2 of the Liga de Expansión MX, where he made his professional debut on 8 August 2021, in a 1–2 loss to Atlante and scored his first goal on 17 August 2022 in a 1–2 loss to Venados.

 One year later, on 21 May 2023, Ávila made his Liga MX debut in a 0–1 loss to UANL, being subbed in at the 89th minute.

 UNAM (loan)

 On 2 February 2024, Ávila was loaned to UNAM, making his debut a week later on a 3–0 win against Puebla, where he was subbed in at the 64th minute and scored a brace.